 Did you know that the papaya is loaded with vitamin C?
-A single papaya serves up over 200 % of the daily recommended amount of vitamin C. Plus, papayas contain potassium, B vitamins and folate which helps keep your body healthy and strong.
-And if that isn’t enough, the papaya has something called papain which is a digestive enzyme with anti-inflammatory effects.
+A single papaya serves up over 200 % of the daily recommended amount of vitamin C. Plus, papayas contain potassium, B vitamins, and folate, which help keep your body healthy and strong.
+And if that isn’t enough, the papaya has papain, a digestive enzyme with anti-inflammatory effects.

 Kiwis aren’t just tasty.
 They are full of essential nutrients that can boost your immune system.
-The kiwi has vitamin K, vitamin C, folate and potassium which all helps to keep your body strong to battle a virus or bacterial infection.
-The vitamin C aids in boosting white blood cells to fight infections
+The kiwi has vitamin K, vitamin C, folate, and potassium which all help to keep your body strong to battle a virus or bacterial infection.
+Vitamin C aids in boosting white blood cells to fight infections.

 Get out those sunflower seeds!
-These little seeds are full of nutrients, including phosphorous, magnesium, and vitamin B-6.
-They’re also incredibly high in vitamin E, which is a very powerful antioxidant.
-The benefits of vitamin E include the regulation and the ability to maintain making sure the immune system functions properly.
+These tiny seeds are full of nutrients, including phosphorous, magnesium, and vitamin B-6.
+They’re also incredibly high in vitamin E, a potent antioxidant.
+The benefits of vitamin E include regulating and maintaining and making sure the immune system functions properly.
 Adding sunflowers to a dark leafy green salad will boost your vitamin E consumption.

-So many people are surprised when they find out that shellfish doesn’t just taste great but it’s also a great way to boost your immune system.
-If you are trying to add more zinc to your diet, there are some shellfish that are packed with it.
+So many people are surprised when they find out that shellfish doesn’t just taste great, but it’s also a great way to boost your immune system.
+Some shellfish are packed with it if you are trying to add more zinc to your diet.
 Zinc is involved in numerous aspects of cellular metabolism.
-It is required for the catalytic activity of approximately 100 enzymes and it plays a role in immune function, protein synthesis, wound healing, DNA synthesis, and cell division.
+It is required for the catalytic activity of approximately 100 enzymes.
+It plays a role in immune function, protein synthesis, wound healing, DNA synthesis, and cell division.

 Varieties of shellfish that are high in zinc include:

-Just be careful with zinc though because too much zinc can actually inhibit immune system function.
+Be careful with zinc, though, because too much zinc can inhibit immune system function.